 Born in the late 80s, I was raised between metropolitan city of San Juan and the green mountains of Puerto Rico.
 In 2009 I took a one way plane to California to complete my bachelors.
-After six years in the Golden State I relocated from Los Angeles to Puerto Rico, following my heart to focus on long-term projects about the underrepresented area of the Caribbean.
+After six years in the Golden State I relocated from Los Angeles to Puerto Rico, following my heart to focus on telling the stories of my homeland.

-Being from a place that is culturally Latin American, but politically an unincorporated territory of the United States, has shaped my interest as a documentary photographer to explore the topics of community and identity.
-I focus on countering the stereotypical representation of the Caribbean and its people..
+Being from a place that is culturally Latin American, but politically an unincorporated territory of the U.S, has shaped my interest as a documentary photographer to explore the topics of community and identity.
+I work towards countering the stereotypical representation of the Caribbean and its people.

 Photography is a dialogue.
 I choose the subtle moments because it is there – in the quietness of time – where a story is also told.